deehrlic/homepage/README.md

 **Research**

-*Research Assistant, [UCSC Creative Coding Lab](https://creativecoding.soe.ucsc.edu) (IN PROGRESS as of 1/2020)* Exoskeleton arm that provides resistive force in response to collisions in a VR environment.
+*Research Assistant, [UCSC Creative Coding Lab](https://creativecoding.soe.ucsc.edu) (IN PROGRESS as of 1/2020)*
+-Exoskeleton arm that provides resistive force in response to collisions in a VR environment.
 Unity, Vive VR.